 A couple of things that you can say about people who are extremely wealthy are pretty non-controversial:

-2) They accumulated that wealth through some mechanism.
+1) They have a lot of wealth.2) They accumulated that wealth through some mechanism.

 Here we get to the controversial part.